rvsrvs/jasdev.github.io/_posts/2018-5-20-ladder-construction.md

 # Goals for the upcoming week:
 ```

-38 checkins later, I can honestly say this accountability ladder has single-handedly driven Distillations towards my longer-term goals for the project.
+38 checkins later, I can honestly say this accountability ladder has single-handedly driven Distillations (this collection) closer to my longer-term goals.

 ![Email log of the checkins so far.](/public/images/checkin_log.png)